tdewin/best-practices-guide/resource_planning/veeam_explorers.md

 If you have special features/enhancements/configuration settings on the production Microsoft SQL and/or Microsoft SharePoint server to be protected with Veeam, these custom settings should be implemented on the staging SQL Server, too.

-One special case of custom settings that have to be configured on staging server is encryption.
+One special case of custom settings that must be configured on staging server is encryption.
 When performing restore/export of encrypted database please refer to [KB2006](https://www.veeam.com/kb2006) for details on configuring the staging server.

 ## Explorer for Oracle